A Novel by Nicola Trwst

 Damn, she knew how to pick ‘em.

-The weeping sounds pulsed up from her throat, but she couldn’t feel the tears.
+Weeping sounds pulsed up from her throat, but she couldn’t feel the tears.
 Her face was wet, sticky wet.
-Had been for awhile.
 But where were the tears?
-Why weren’t there no tears!
+Why weren’t there tears?

 She caught her breath.
 No time to panic.
-She had to hightail it out of here.
+She had to hightail it out of there.
 But her chest really, really hurt.
-Just lifting her arm felt like someone shoving a knife ‘tween her ribs.
+He had fists like cinderblocks.
+Just lifting her arm felt like someone shoving a knife down between her ribs.

 * * *

 “What was that?”
 Her twitch sent a ripple of hurt through her chest.
 A bullfrog croaked.
-Not close, but close enough to wake her.
+Not close, but close enough.
+She must have fallen asleep again.

 She was cold.
 Too cold for this time of year.
-And her stomach felt a bit queasy.
-She’d best get over to the road.
+And her stomach felt queasy.
+She just wanted to lie a spell, but she’d best get over to the road.
 Her eyelids felt swollen to the touch, the left worse than the right.
-Ouch!
-She couldn’t find her left cheekbone.
-Was like it weren’t there no more.
-Weird.
-Maybe her face was just too swollen.
-That jerk.
-Wait till she told Clyde what he did.
-He’d go after him with a stick.

 Let’s go back in the field, away from the road.
 It’s more romantic.